Pages

 Forest and Rico are the Jensen and Misha of this fictional universe.
 (Supernatural exists in this universe, but we don't have time to unpack all of that).
 They're on the first season of a show called Demon Heart.

-We alternative between the point of view of Forest and of high school junior Claire Strupke, who ships their characters HARD.
+We alternate between the point of view of Forest and of high school junior Claire Strupke, who ships their characters HARD.
 Claire asks Forest about her OTP, SmokeHeart, at a fan conference and then things get...awkward.

 No characters in this book are on their best behavior, but that's ok, because they grow as people over the course of the book.
 Claire learns a lot, including some lessons she needed to learn about understanding herself, and her own sexuality, better.
 She meets a talented artist named Tess and goes on a maybe-date with her.
 Forest ships it.
 All ends well because, well, the characters grow, making this an enjoyable, if somewhat fluffy, YA read.